 This article is intended to be your guide.
 If you have never played a golf contest before, if you don’t know how a golf tournament works, and if you don’t know Tiger Woods from Hudson Swafford, this can be your introduction.
 You really don’t need a ton of knowledge in order to get your feet wet, but let’s examine a few of the basic principles of the DFS golf game.
 Are you ready?
 Let’s get to it.

 Editor’s Note: Haven’t heard?
-We’ve got DraftKings PGA Premium content, which include full projections, expert picks from Notorious and STLCardinals84, a weekly course analysis, Consensus Value Rankings, and more!
+We’ve got PGA Premium content, which includes full projections, expert picks from Notorious and STLCardinals84, a weekly course analysis, Consensus Value Rankings, and more!
 Find out more about our Premium offerings here!